kubernetes/website/docs/getting-started-guides/gce.md

 The next few steps will show you:

-1. how to set up the command line client on your workstation to manage the cluster
+1. How to set up the command line client on your workstation to manage the cluster
-1. examples of how to use the cluster
+1. Examples of how to use the cluster
-1. how to delete the cluster
+1. How to delete the cluster
-1. how to start clusters with non-default options (like larger clusters)
+1. How to start clusters with non-default options (like larger clusters)

 ### Installing the Kubernetes command line tools on your workstation